Schooled (TV series)

 Schooled is an American television sitcom and a direct spin-off to The Goldbergs.
 It was ordered by ABC with Tim Meadows, Bryan Callen and AJ Michalka in the main cast.
 The concept aired as a backdoor pilot on a January 24, 2018, episode of The Goldbergs called "The Goldbergs: 1990-Something".
-The series premiered on January 9, 2019, as a mid-season replacement.
-In May 2019, ABC renewed the series for a second season, which premiered on September 25, 2019.
-In May 2020, the series was canceled after two seasons.
+The series aired from January 9, 2019, to May 13, 2020.
+In May 2019, ABC renewed the series for a second season, which premiered on September 18, 2019.
+On May 12, 2020, the series was canceled after two seasons.

 Premise

 In the 1990s, Lainey Lewis returns to Jenkintown, Pennsylvania from the West Coast, having seen her dreams of rock 'n roll stardom fizzle out.
 As fate would have it, her alma mater William Penn Academy has recently lost its music teacher and Lainey reluctantly accepts an offer to take over the job.
 While Rick Mellor is still the school's gym teacher and coach, John Glascott has just become the new principal after Earl Ball has moved on to a school board position.
 While finding her way, Lainey alternately butts heads with and receives advice from another young teacher, C.B.
 In season 2, Wilma Howell is hired to be the school's new biology teacher.